markusressel/telegram-click/README.md

 ## Error handling

-**telegram-click** automatically handles errors when
+**telegram-click** automatically handles errors in most situations.

+When an exception is raised the user will be notified that his command has crashed the server.
+By default he will only see a general error message.
+If you want to send full stacktraces instead, set the `print_error` parameter to `True`.

+The user is also informed about input errors like
 * an argument can not be parsed correctly
 * an invalid value is passed for an argument
-* too many arguments are passed

-In these cases the message of the internal exception is sent to the chat along with a help message for the failed command.
+In these cases the user will get a more specific error message and a help message for the command he was trying to use.

-**Note:**
-This error handling does also handle errors that occur in your handler function and (by default) prints the exception text to the chat.
-If you don't want to send the exception message to the user set the `print_error` parameter to `False`.

 # Contributing